-Architectural Engineering (AE) deals with integrated design, construction and operation of buildings.
-It includes all engineering aspects related to the built environment - structures, mechanical systems (HVAC), electrical/lighting systems, building envelope, construction, indoor environment - and is therefore related to multi-disciplinary research and education.
-In Purdue's Architectural Engineering program, students have the opportunity to study the integration of different building systems and to learn how to design for sustainability and energy efficiency.
-The program provides flexibility and offers courses on energy and buildings, design of electrical & mechanical systems, as well as on structures/geotechnical and construction management.
+Architectural Engineering (ArchE) deals with integrated design, construction and operation of buildings.
+It includes all engineering aspects related to the built environment: building envelope, mechanical systems (HVAC), electrical systems, lighting systems, construction, indoor environmental quality and human comfort- and is therefore related to multi-disciplinary research and education.
+Buildings in the U.S. account for more than one third of the total energy use and associated Greenhouse Gas Emissions.
+With increasing concern about climate change and energy prices, Architectural Engineers have a critical task for the following decades.
+In Civil Engineering's Architectural Engineering area of emphasis, students have the opportunity to study the integration of different building systems and to learn how to design for sustainability and energy efficiency.

 Construction engineers are helping build a better world.
 In Purdue's Construction Engineering program you will design and plan engineering methods, which includes research and education opportunities in the Web Critical Path Method (CPM) program, Web CYCLONE program, Construction Safety (CSA and NIOSH organizations), Emerging Construction Technologies, Multimedia Development for Construction, Simulations of Construction Operations along with studies in business and management, humanities and social sciences.
 Employing the classic construction elements of materials, machines, workforce, money, and information along with respect for the natural environment and the needs of the customer, the construction professional ensures that quality of designed facilities is completed according to schedules and budgets.